 Students registered for an M.Sc. will undertake a substantial project and dissertation.
 Wherever possible this will be an industrially sponsored project which will be designed to be of interest to the student as well as of intrinsic value to the sponsoring organisation.
 Students are encouraged to arrange their own project placements, either with nuclear companies or within University of Manchester research groups.
 In the past most companies have made a contribution to the student stipend during the placement.
-A list of contact persons and companies will be provided by the Course Director during the first semester.
+For full time students - in March summer projects will be emailed out, you will need to submit a CV for each project you would like to apply for, interviews will then be held with the companies and projects offered.